OnurFurkanUnal/firma-demo/README.md

 * Go to firma-demo/src/client run npm install
 * if you dont want to add foreing keys manually.
 You can use sequelize.sync() But you can continue without foreing keys Because api is restricting users.
-* if execute manually foreing keys.That in /sql/create_foreing_key.sql
+* manually you want to execute foreing keys.
+Keys are in /sql/create_foreing_key.sql
 * run sequelize db:migrate
-* We are using cookie and these cookies not under https.
+* We are using cookies.
+Cookies are not under https.
 We have used cookies on http localhost.
 If you using windows or other OS go to  C:\Windows\System32\drivers\etc open hosts file and add 127.0.0.1 localhosta.com  127.0.0.1 sub.localhosta.com .
   Because localhost share same root for app and api.
 It cause cookie problem. check http://digitalpbk.blogspot.com/2007/01/making-subdomains-on-localhost.html